When the terrible news of a genocide comes we tend to get despondent.

 but generally we feel powerless.

-In the mean time we go on enjoying the pleasure of living a life filled with altruism and try to inspire as many as possible.
-This is the change each and everyone can make in this world and I am sure if enough us do so, we look at a future that is bright for most people, 100% foolproof against idiotic despotism
+If we manage to make a small positive change in our family or prevent a minor negative event in our village or at our workplace,we are in the process of changing the world.
+If we manage to enjoy the pleasure of living a life filled with altruism and try to inspire some others about this very true feeling and desired way of life, we are changing the world.
+Each and everyone can make many small changes in this world and I am sure if enough us do so, we look at a future that is bright for most people, 100% foolproof against idiotic despotism

 If wondering how to start, there is a good site on the web about random acts of kindness: https://www.randomactsofkindness.org/